 In addition, we have very active quality improvement programs at both FMC and Brenner Children’s Hospital, in which several of our former fellows have initiated scholarly projects.
 For interested individuals, the clinical fellowship can be combined with a Masters of Science (MS) in Clinical and Population Translational Sciences.

 Our faculty are strongly committed to providing fellows with a well-rounded and comprehensive training experience.
 I hope you will give strong consideration to applying to our program.
 If you have any questions, please do not hesitate to contact us at 336-716-4663 or email to: firstname.lastname@example.org or email@example.com

 Jennifer B. Helderman, MD, MS, Assistant Professor of Pediatrics

 How to Apply

-Our 3-year fellowship seeks physicians who will have completed 2 to 3 years of training in an accredited residency program in order to sit for the American Board of Pediatrics certifying examination.
+Our three-year fellowship seeks physicians who will have completed two to three years of training in an accredited residency program in order to sit for the American Board of Pediatrics certifying examination.

 An additional resource for information about fellowship programs is the Organization of Neonatal-Perinatal Medicine Training Program Directors (ONTPD) Web page.